 I’m sure a lot of us straight haired girls have complained at one point or another that we can’t get our hair to hold curl.
 Like, at all.
 Usually the words “stick straight” are also used (though really, sticks aren’t straight?), so I called in a few experts to find out their tricks to getting our hair curly in the salon.
 (And I admit that I couldn’t resist buying this stock picture, doesn’t she look like she’s maniacally happy that her hair is finally curled?)

 I like to use Joico’s medium hold hair spray before using the iron then once I’m done curling, I spray the curls with Joico’s Firm Hold hairspray.
 Let the curls cool down while you apply make up or get dressed.
-Then use Straight Sexy Hair’s shine spray all over and finger out the curls.
+Then use Sexy Hair Smooth and Seal Anti Frizz and Shine Spray all over and finger out the curls.
 DO NOT BRUSH THEM!
 An extra spray of Firm Hold never hurts.

 I take round sections of hair, starting at the bottom and build my foundation.
 I go section by section, spraying each with a strong holding spray before using a curling iron.
 I hold the iron upside down and wrap each section tightly around the iron.
 Hold and then release.

 To help hair hold curls I like to use either the Oribe Curl Shaping Mousse or the Rene Furterer Acanthe Curl Enhancing Leave-in Fluid.
 Both can be applied to wet hair and diffused.
 The key is not to play around with the curls until the hair is completely dry.